-The research program is currently supported by the NSF-Chemical Synthesis Program, DOE - Heavy Element Chemistry Program, DOE - Quantum Information Science Program, the Arnold and Mabel Beckman Foundation, the Alfred P. Sloan Foundation, and the NNSA Transuranic Chemistry Center of Excellence.
+The research program is currently supported by the NSF-Chemical Synthesis Program, DOE - Heavy Element Chemistry Program, DOE - Quantum Information Science Program, the Arnold and Mabel Beckman Foundation, and the Alfred P. Sloan Foundation.
 The members of the group routinely travel (2-3 times a year) to the National High Magnetic Field Laboratory (Tallahassee, FL), Stanford Synchrotron Research Laboratory (Palo Alto, CA), and the Advanced Photon Source (Chicago.
 IL).
-There are new opportunities for research internships/collaborations at Pacific Northwest National Laboratory, Los Alamos National Laboratory, Oak Ridge National Laboratory, Lawrence Livermore National Laboratory and Savannah River National Laboratory.
-The research group currently consists of six graduate students, two postdocs, and a research scientist.
-Recent Ph.D. graduates have started postdoctoral positions at Los Alamos National Laboratory (2 graduates), Lawrence Berkeley National Laboratory/University of California, Berkeley, Columbia University, and the University of Chicago.
+There are new opportunities for research internships/collaborations at Pacific Northwest National Laboratory, Oak Ridge National Laboratory, and Savannah River National Laboratory.
+The research group currently consists of six graduate students, two postdocs, and two undergraduate students.
+Recent Ph.D. graduates have started postdoctoral positions at Los Alamos National Laboratory (2 graduates), Lawrence Berkeley National Laboratory/University of California, Berkeley, and the University of Chicago.
 See the group website for details and more photos.

-email: hsl@gatech.edu
+email: hsl@gatech.edu https: